Home

 7. A Video of the complete work with the score

 Music for the End of Time was part of Abbie Conant’s project, entitled "The Wired Goddess and her Trombone.”
 Her goal was to work with composers to create compositions for computer and trombone based on the theme of the Goddess.
-She premiered 14 work during this project.
+She premiered 14 works during this project.

 The score for Music for the End of Time was completed in 1998 and premiered at McGill University the same year.
 The optional video version was completed in 2007 and premiered in Taos, NM.
 This is one of several large scale, music theater or multi-media works William has completed for Abbie.
 Our goal has been to explore new dimensions of performance art and create substantial, meaningful works for the trombone.